RIHS PhD Award

 |2006||Jeroen Schouten||Improving the quality for antibiotic use for respiratory tract infections at hospitals.|

 RIHS researchers may submit max.
 1 nomination for each award.
 Please submit your nominations to RIHS@radboudumc.nl.
-Deadline for submission is usually medio January.
-We will anounce the new submission date when submission is available again.
+Deadline for submission is 19 January 2021.
+(Call is closed)

 Eligible PhD theses: